Jeznar/GitRepo/Work_Log.md

 22.12.09 Added getClassLevel to jez.lib and a bunch of player spell cleanup

+22.12.10 Created Poison Spray macro that runs a VFX that handles saves as misses for the VFX bolt.
+Also misc cleanups.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)